software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 >
 > Tips for implementing the tasks:
 >
-> - You can implement a GET `/api/quizzes/{id}/answers` endpoint, which returns the quiz-related answers.
-Remember to add [Swagger documentation](/sprint-2#rest-api-documentation-with-swagger) and implement tests for the new endpoint
+> - You can implement a GET `/api/quizzes/{id}/answers` endpoint, which returns the quiz-related answers
 > - There are many chart libraries for React.
-One of these is [@mui/x-charts](https://mui.com/x/react-charts/)
+One of such libraries is [@mui/x-charts](https://mui.com/x/react-charts/)

 {: .important-title }